 Be careful around rivers and beaches

-Maybe its normal to go swimming in the river near your house, but if you travel in Europe, you’re not familiar with the waters.
+Maybe it’s normal to go swimming in the river near your house, but if you travel in Europe, you’re not familiar with the waters.

 Wind can be heavy on the beaches of Europe.
-Nice if you want to cool off, but strong winds cause for strong currents.
+Nice if you want to cool off, but strong winds cause strong currents.
 Combined with the tides, this may cause you to drift together with your floaties to the open sea.

-For both situations, follow local advice and only go swimming when its safe or there are lifeguards on call.
+For both situations, follow local advice and only go swimming when it’s safe or there are lifeguards on call.
 They will advise you when it’s safe to cool off in the water.

-Travel to Europe in a heat wave
+Travel to Europe in a heatwave